anchore/anchore-charts/stable/anchore-engine/README.md

 Each of these services can be scaled and configured independently.

-See the [Anchore Homepage](https://anchore.com) for more project details.

 ## Anchore Enterprise Components

  The following features are available to Anchore Enterprise customers.
 Please contact the Anchore team for more information about getting a license for the Enterprise features.
 [Anchore Enterprise Demo](https://anchore.com/demo/)